AndrewCopeland/foradex/README.md

 # foradex
-Foradex - a tool that acts as a forager's dictionary, GPS, and log of the forager's findings
+Foradex - a tool that logs a forager's findings and location